Lmnoppy/Scrippy/README.md

 ![Firefox](firefoxpng.png)
 ![Chrome](chromelogo.png)

-Or you can follow the guide in the [Wiki](https://github.com/Lmnoppy/Scrippy/wiki "Scrippy Wiki") for manual installation and more information
+Or you can follow the guide in our [Wiki](https://github.com/Lmnoppy/Scrippy/wiki "Scrippy Wiki") for manual installation and more information

 ## How to use Scrippy